 Caution Against Fake News is Key

 In these difficult economic times, the SRD grant is a lifeline for struggling South Africans.
-While an increase would certainly have helped relieve hardship, the government simply cannot fund more than R350 per person currently.
+While an increase would certainly have helped relieve hardship, the government simply cannot fund more than R370 per person currently.
 Beneficiaries should beware of false claims about bigger payouts and rather focus on utilizing the existing grant amount as best they can.

 The key takeaways are:

-• Rumors about the R350 SRD grant increasing to R700 in 2024 are fake.
+- Rumors about the R350 SRD grant increasing to R700 in 2024 are fake.
 SASSA has not made any official statements approving this.

-• Beneficiaries should be wary of social media posts making claims about changes to social grants.
+- Beneficiaries should be wary of social media posts making claims about changes to social grants.
 Verify directly with SASSA.

-• Budget constraints around public sector wages mean the government cannot afford to increase the SRD grant at present.
+- Budget constraints around public sector wages mean the government cannot afford to increase the SRD grant at present.

-• The grant will continue paying R350 per month until the March 2025 expiry date.
+- The grant will continue paying R350 (R370 Now as of April 2024) per month until the March 2025 expiry date.

 So in summary – no, the COVID-19 SRD grant has not and will not be increased to R700 in 2024.
 Beneficiaries should remain cautious of misinformation and keep tracking SASSA’s official channels for any updates.